August COVID-19 update

 In general terms, trading stock, including work in progress, is valued at either cost using a cost valuation method or market selling value when this is lower than cost.

 The cost valuation methods include cost, or where permitted, replacement price, or discounted selling price.

 To claim a deduction for obsolete or slow-moving stock, it should be physically disposed of on or before 31 March 2020 or valued at market selling value if lower than cost.

 With the increase in transfer pricing audit activity, we suggest any dealings with offshore related parties be formally documented to support the arm’s length nature of the prices applied.

-Further, the onus of proof for transfer pricing matters has also shifted to the taxpayer and Inland Revenue has the power to investigate the last seven years in relation to transfer pricing instead of the usual four years provided notice of a tax audit or investigation is given within the usual four years.
+The onus of proof for transfer pricing matters has also shifted to the taxpayer and Inland Revenue has the power to investigate the last seven years in relation to transfer pricing instead of the usual four years, provided notice of a tax audit or investigation is given within the usual four years.

 For trusts on a tax agent’s list, with an extension of time for filing, the distribution date may be the earlier of the date on which the trust income tax return is filed or the date by which the trust tax return is due to be filed.
 Distributions of current year income by this date allow the income to be taxed in the hands of the beneficiary, rather than in the hands of the trustees.